Dunak100/Pathfinder-2e-Skill-Check-Probability-Calculator/README.md

+# Pathfinder 2e Skill Check Probability Calculator

-This simple calculator doesn't account for 1s and 20s lowering/increasing the degree of success
+Use the iterative one, as the math onedoesn't account for 1s and 20s lowering/increasing the degree of success